 [if applicable:

-“Pari Passu Protection” means a vertical tranche risk protection in a Portfolio as further specified in Annex I.]
+“Pari Passu Protection” means a vertical tranche risk protection in [a Portfolio/an Operation] as further specified in Annex I.]

 “Policy Check Request Form” means the request form to be submitted to the Commission to launch the policy check procedure within the meaning of Article 23(1) of the InvestEU Regulation.